Everything you Want To Know and How to Make a Slimline Card.

 For a much thinner mat (which I really like), you can layer down 1/8 Inch at a time, although, these are much harder to adhere straight.

-One layer I really like is to cut the 1/4″ layer first which leaves a genuinely nice wide outside frame.
+Similarly, one layer I really like is to cut the 1/4″ layer first which leaves a genuinely nice wide outside frame.
 Next, cut the 1/8″ small mat for a thinner contrast.

 Then you can use your card pieces either in Portrait or Landscape orientation